ashutoshbw/headless-calendar/README.md

 If you are new to importmap see [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap).

 Note that if you are running it in your local machine, you will need to run it through a local web server.
-If if have python installed you can easily start local web server in your current directory by entering `python -m http.server 3000` from your terminal.
+(For an example, if you have python installed, you can easily start a local web server at port `3000` in your current directory by entering `python -m http.server 3000` from your terminal.)

 ### Basic usage